baudisgroup/segment-liftover/README.md

 # segment_liftover
 Converting genome coordinates between different genome assemblies is a common task in bioinformatics.
 Services and tools such as UCSC Liftover, NCBI Remap and CrossMap are available to perform such conversion.

-When converting a genomic segment, those remapping tools will break the segment into smaller parts if the segment is not continuous in the new assembly.
-However, in some circumstances such as copy number analyses, where the quantitative representation of a genomic rance takes precedence over base-specific representation, the integrity of a single segment needs to be kept.
+When converting a genomic segment, those conversion tools will break the segment into smaller parts if the segment is not continuous in the new assembly.
+However, in some circumstances such as copy number analyses, where the quantitative representation of a genomic range takes precedence over base-specific representation, the integrity of a single segment needs to be kept.

+Moreover, all those tools are designed for single file processing, and offer nothing to facilitate batch processing.
+But in Bioinformatic studies, it is very often that people need to deal with hundreds and even thousands of files at a time.

 *segment_liftover* is a Python program that can convert segments between genome assemblies, without breaking them apart.
-Part of its functionaliy is based on re-conversion by locus approximation, in instances where a precise conversion of genomic positions fails.
+Part of its functionality is based on re-conversion by locus approximation, in instances where a precise conversion of genomic positions fails.

 Key features:
 - converts contiguous segments